 Second, once all unsuccessful candidates are placed at inactive statuses, the successful candidate’s status should be changed to RECOMMEND FOR HIRE.
 After this has been done, a new link will appear under the candidate’s name that reads BEGIN HIRING PROPOSAL.
 Click the link labeled BEGIN HIRING PROPOSAL.

 Third, the Start Action link that applies to the position type is selected.
 There are three options: Start Action on a HIRING PROPOSAL FOR THE POSITION DESCRIPTION LISTED BELOW, Start Action on a FACULTY HIRING PROPOSAL, or Start Action on a HIRING PROPOSAL FOR A DIFFERENT POSITION DESCRIPTION.
 In most cases, the first two will be the ones chosen.

 Fourth, on the Hiring Proposal page, most of the recommended candidate’s personal information has been brought in by the system.
 There will be some blanks on this proposal that will need to be filled in by the Supervisor/Department Chair before the Hiring Proposal can be sent to the next approval level.
 Once the blanks have been populated on this page, the CONTINUE TO NEXT PAGE button at the bottom of the screen should be selected.

 The next page will show the completed Hiring Proposal and give the options to send to the next approval level.
 Please see the approval levels below:

-Once a Hiring Proposal has been approved by all levels and sent to HRAA, HRAA will initiate a background check and create a contract for Staff positions only.
+Once a Hiring Proposal has been approved by all levels and sent to HR, HR will initiate a background check and create a contract for Staff positions only.
 For Faculty positions, the VPAA’s office will prepare the contract upon receipt of the Hiring Proposal from the DDIE.
-Once a faculty contract has been signed, HRAA will receive a copy and initiate a background check at that time.
+Once a faculty contract has been signed, HR will receive a copy and initiate a background check at that time.